With the rise of video and podcasting, one could assume that blogging is dead as an effective marketing channel.

 According to marketers, not even close.
 Blogs continue to be extremely valuable for lead generation, brand awareness, and SEO.
 And they're still popular among consumers.
 A HubSpot study found that 60% of people read a blog at least once a week.
 So, blogs won't be out of marketers' toolbox anytime soon.

 In all fairness, this question surrounding blogs is not without reason.
 Google Trends shows that in the last five years, the interest in blogs has steadily declined worldwide.

-In the U.S. within the same five-year span, podcasts have risen in popularity and surpassed blogs in searches.
+In the U.S. within the same five-year span, video has risen in popularity and surpassed blogs in searches.

-However, marketers still consider blogging a top marketing channel.
-Ross Simmonds, a B2B marketer and the founder of the content marketing agency Foundation, says blogging has helped his clients triple their traffic and accelerate their sales close rates.
+Marketers still consider blogging a top marketing channel.
+Ross Simmonds, a B2B marketing expert and the founder of the content marketing agency Foundation, says blogging has helped his clients triple their traffic and accelerate their sales close rates.